-At some point in the last decade, advertising convinced itself that the platform was the point.
+The advertising industry convinced itself that the platform was the point.
 Buy the right software.
 Use the right algorithm.
-The human in the middle became an inconvenience, a cost center, something to be automated away.
+The human in the middle became an inconvenience to be automated away.

 That thinking has produced an industry full of beautiful dashboards and mediocre results.
-Because the dashboard doesn't know your business.
+The dashboard doesn't know your business.
 It doesn't know that you close for two weeks every August, that your best customers are 55-year-old homeowners in Meridian, or that your biggest competitor just hired a new sales team and is about to start advertising aggressively.
-The algorithm is optimizing.
-But it's optimizing for a version of your business that exists only in its data.
+The algorithm is optimizing for a version of your business that exists only in its data.

-What You're Actually Buying From a National Desk
+What You're Actually Getting From a National Agency

 Local Knowledge Isn't a Soft Advantage

-Here's what local knowledge actually means in practice, not in a sales brochure:
+Here's what local knowledge actually means in practice:

 It means knowing that the Treasure Valley is a car-commute market: 78% of workers drive alone to work, in-car audio listening is dramatically higher here than in transit-heavy metros, and radio holds 86% of in-car ad-supported audio time (Edison Research, 2024).
 A national plan built on national averages misses this entirely.

-It means knowing which station formats over-index with contractors and tradespeople versus young families versus professional services clients.
-That's not data you get from a national audience segment.
-It comes from years of running campaigns in this specific market and watching what actually happens.
+It means knowing which station formats reach more contractors and tradespeople versus young families versus professional services clients.
+That comes from years of running campaigns in this specific market and watching what actually happens.

 The Accountability That Actually Moves Campaigns